paragsarin/ai-rag/README.md

 To run the project, ensure you have all the required dependencies installed.
 You can install the dependencies using:\
 pip install -r requirements.txt

-# Once the dependencies are installed, you can start the Streamlit application using:\
+# Once the dependencies are installed, you can start the Streamlit application using:<br />
-streamlit run database-qa.py\
+streamlit run database-qa.py<br />
-streamlit run query-data.py\
+streamlit run query-data.py<br />

 # Future Work
 Looking forward to applying these skills to drive innovation and deliver exceptional solutions.
 The potential for AI in document analysis and natural language processing is vast, and I am excited to continue exploring and pushing the boundaries of what’s possible.